cosmospioneering/Cosmoneer-Proto/README.md

 # Disclaimer #

 THE CONTENT OF THIS FOLDER IS PROVIDED "AS IS" AND "WITH ALL FAULTS".
-Cosmos Pioneering&reg; DISCLAIMS ALL OTHER WARRANTIES, EXPRESS OR IMPLIED, REGARDING PRODUCTS, INCLUDING BUT NOT LIMITED TO, ANY IMPLIED WARRANTIES OF MERCHANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE.
+Cosmos Pioneering DISCLAIMS ALL OTHER WARRANTIES, EXPRESS OR IMPLIED, REGARDING PRODUCTS, INCLUDING BUT NOT LIMITED TO, ANY IMPLIED WARRANTIES OF MERCHANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE.